 The Future of Opioid Treatment: Embracing Hybrid Care Models

-Healthcare was forced to drastically shift as a result of the COVID-19 pandemic, which highlighted the efficacy of virtual and hybrid healthcare despite telehealth's existence for decades before the COVID-19 pandemic.
+Healthcare was forced to drastically shift as a result of the COVID-19 pandemic, which highlighted the efficacy of virtual and hybrid healthcare for opioid treatment programs.

 A hybrid care model that combines in-person visits with telehealth can provide the flexibility and accessibility patients need, while still allowing for regular patient-provider interactions.